DonghaoWu/WebDev-tools-demo/Performance-Part1/PP1.2-Readme.md

 #### `B. How does the browser rendering engine work?`

-In order to render content the browser has to go through a series of steps:
+In order to render content the browser has to go through a series of steps: (`The Critical Rendering path`)
 1. Document Object Model(DOM)
 2. CSS object model(CSSOM)
 3. Render Tree